 At a news conference, Pugh’s attorney, Steven Silverman, read a brief statement from his client — who was nowhere in sight — saying that her resignation was effective immediately.

 “I am sorry for the harm that I have caused to the image of the City of Baltimore and the credibility of the Office of the Mayor.
 Baltimore deserves a mayor who can move our great city forward,” he read.

 The statement thanked City Council President Bernard “Jack” Young for his leadership and wished him well in his new role as mayor.

 Pugh’s resignation occurs a week after federal agents raided City Hall and her home, and a month and a day after she took a leave of absence from her job.

-When Pugh, 69, went on leave starting April 1 citing health reasons.
-She said she still was recovering from a bout of pneumonia for which she had been hospitalized.
+Pugh, 69, went on leave starting April 1 citing health reasons.
+Pugh said she still was recovering from a bout of pneumonia for which she had been hospitalized.

 She resigned from the board after the deal came to light, as did several other UMMS board members who had private contracts with the mammoth medical provider, which receives state funding.

 Days later the Baltimore Sun disclosed that Kaiser-Permanente and Blue Cross-Blue Shield also had bought books from the mayor.
 Both insurers have contracts to offer medical insurance to Baltimore’s municipal employees.

 Associated Black Charities, a Baltimore nonprofit, also paid for some of the books.